ioBroker/ioBroker.parser/README.md

 | cloudRunning      | https://iobroker.net/                                | Privacy Notice        | indicator    | boolean |      | 60000    |
 | cpuTemperature    | /sys/devices/virtual/thermal/thermal_zone0/temp      | (.*)                  | temperature  | number  |  °C  | 30000    |

+*Notice:* In the received text all new lines will be replaces with spaces, to allow multi-line search.

 ## About Regular expressions
 Regular expressions is a powerful tool to parse and extract the data from strings.